 Whatever you do, don’t walk up close to them when they’re in battle – no matter the temptation to capture that perfect selfie.

 You can see red deer throughout the year but other than when they rut they’re very shy creatures and they’ll no doubt see you long before you see them.
 Favourite grazing sites are the edges of forests but due to the erosion of their habitats over the years they’re now equally at home on open hillsides and moorland.

-The best time of day to catch sight of them is early morning and evening when it’s quiet but your best bet is to head to the forests where the biggest herds live which are Galloway Forest Park and Glen Affric (a remote region west of Loch Ness).
+The best time of day to catch sight of them is early morning and evening when it’s quiet, so head to the forests where the biggest herds live at dawn and dusk – Galloway Forest Park and Glen Affric (a remote region west of Loch Ness).

 These impossibly cute animals have had a tough time of it in recent years due to a combination of their habitats being destroyed by humans and non-native grey squirrels taking over the remaining woodland and forest areas.

-Thankfully though, the sharp decline in red squirrel numbers has been recognised and there are now several schemes in place to increase the population of Scotland’s favourite small mammal.
+Thankfully though, the sharp decline in red squirrel numbers has been recognized and there are now several schemes in place to increase the population of Scotland’s favourite small mammal.